 Non-infectious diseases are:

-The treatment for each group is different.
+The treatment and management for each group is different.
 So, the cause of lameness at your neighbours’ is not necessarily the one you are dealing with.

 3. Use a sharp hoof knife to trim a foot properly